Poor roads possible factor in Strathcona County double fatal collision: RCMP | CBC News

 Two women were killed in a collision east of Edmonton on Friday.

-The women were driver and passenger in a Nissan Versa that collided with a pick-up at about 4:15 p.m. on Highway 14 near Range Road 221, according to RCMP Alberta Cpl.
-Shawn French.
+The women were driver and passenger in a Nissan Versa that collided with a pickup at about 4:15 p.m. on Highway 14 near Range Road 221, Cpl.
+Shawn French said.
 Strathcona RCMP officers responded to the scene.

-"It doesn't look like drugs and alcohol were a factor, but it appears weather and poor driving conditions were," French said in a phone interview Saturday.
+"It doesn't look like drugs and alcohol were a factor, but it appears weather and poor driving conditions were," French told CBC on Saturday.

-The women were declared deceased on scene.
+The women were declared dead on scene.
 The truck's driver, a man, was taken to hospital with non-life threatening injuries.

-French said Saturday morning that while the scene has been cleared, the investigation is ongoing.
+French said Saturday morning that while the scene had been cleared, the investigation is ongoing.

 The collision site, near the hamlet of South Cooking Lake, Alta., is about 30 kilometres east of Edmonton.